samjulien/blog/_posts/2018-07-05-how-to-create-angular-apps-with-auth0-and-stackblitz.md

 At the project root folder we have:

 * `app` directory: It holds all the constructs that belong to the app.
-* `index.htmt`: The entry point for the frontend application
+* `index.html`: The entry point for the frontend application
 * `main.ts`: The entry point for the Angular application
 * `polyfills.ts`:  This file includes polyfills needed by Angular and is loaded before the app.
 You can add your own extra polyfills to this file.
 * `styles.css`: Application-wide (global) styles.
 Add your own to customize the app's look.